 Alongside that eye-popping 100,000-point bonus, the Global Companion Award is the card’s biggest differentiator.

 Big spenders unlock even more value.
-Put $60,000 a year on the card and you’ll get a 100,000-point Global Companion Award.
+Put $60,000 of spending a year on the card, and you’ll get a 100,000-point Global Companion Award.
 That’s enough to nearly cover an entire companion’s long-haul business class ticket.
 For example, two roundtrip business class tickets to Tokyo might cost 120,000 points apiece.
 With that Global Companion Award, you’d redeem 120,000 points for your ticket … and only 20,000 points for your companion’s.

 No other U.S. airline card offers anything like this.